Takaya-Yamazato/nuocw-mdfile-generator/Revised-MD-Files/520-Basic-Seminar-from-Korean-drama-to-Zainichi-Pacchigi-Considering-Japan-Korea-Relationship-2015.md

 course_id: "520"

 # タイトル
-title: "Basic-Seminar-from-Korean-drama-to-Zainichi／-Pacchigi-Considering-Japan-Korea-Relationship-2015"
+title: "Basic Seminar -- from Korean drama to Zainichi Pacchigi -- Considering Japan-Korea Relationship"

 # 簡単な説明
 description: >-
-  Course OverviewA topic that is harder to understand than Korean culture itself, is the actuality of Koreans living in Japan.
+  A topic that is harder to understand than Korean culture itself, is the actuality of Koreans living in Japan.
 There are many reference materials discussing the issue, but reading the ....
 # 講師名
 lecturer: "Masachika UKIBA, Professor"